MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/arcgis-tutorial.md

 	![My apps extension](common/install-myappssecure-extension.png)

-1. After adding extension to the browser, click on **Set up ArcGIS Online** will direct you to the ArcGIS Online Single Sign-On application.
-From there, provide the admin credentials to sign in to ArcGIS Online Single Sign-On.
-The browser extension will automatically configure the application for you and automate steps 3-6.
+1. After adding extension to the browser, click on **Set up ArcGIS Online** will direct you to the ArcGIS Online application.
+From there, provide the admin credentials to sign in to ArcGIS Online.
+The browser extension will automatically configure the application for you and automate steps 3-7.

 	![Setup configuration](common/setup-sso.png)